github/docs/content/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners.md

 # In this example, @octocat owns any file in the `/apps`
 # directory in the root of your repository except for the `/apps/github`
-# repository, as its owners are left empty.
+# subdirectory, as its owners are left empty.
 /apps/ @octocat
 /apps/github
 ```